atlj/nvim-dotfiles/README.md

 ## Key bindings

 > This configuration includes numerous key bindings that are not explicitly listed here.
-However, fear not, as I have implemented the "which-key" plugin to provide a comprehensive overview of all key mappings.
-Simply press the "space" key to reveal the full list of available mappings.
+However, fear not, as I have implemented the 'which-key' plugin to provide a comprehensive overview of all key mappings.
+Simply press the 'space' key to reveal the full list of available mappings.
 With this feature, you can easily navigate and utilize the full range of key bindings at your disposal.